 Where Is the Expiration Date on a Credit Card?

-The expiration date on a credit card is usually located on the front, but it may be on the back of some cards.
+The expiration date on a credit card is usually located on the front of the card, but it may be on the back of some cards.
 When it’s on the front of the card, it’s typically printed below the 15-16 digit credit card number.

-It should be relatively easy to find the expiration date because it’s the only set of numbers on the card listed in a MM/YY format, such as 01/24 for January 2024 or 12/25 for December 2025.
-In addition, the expiration date will also be clearly labeled.
+It should be relatively easy to find the expiration date because it’s the only set of numbers on the card listed in an MM/YY format, such as 12/26 for December 2026 or 01/27 for January 2027.
+In addition, the expiration date will be labeled clearly.

 Common Ways an Expiration Date Is Labeled